- Alon Shaya

 Known for his fresh, garden-to-table cuisine, McNaughton uses local ingredients to create bold flavors, like a pork tenderloin with squash, tomato, and basil.

-James Beard winner Tony Mantuano is an influential culinary voice, a chef who has been on the ground floor of defining true Italian cuisine in the United States.
+James Beard Award-winner Tony Mantuano has been on the ground floor of defining true Italian cuisine in the United States.
+When it comes to authentic Roman dishes, prepared with classic techniques and ingredients, there's no one better.

 With a globe-spanning array of influences—from Malaysia to New York’s Hudson Valley—Zakary Pelaccio’s food defies categorization.
 The uniting factor?
 Awesomeness.